 How to spend a day in Waterford: our itinerary

-Before we begin, I should mention that it takes about two hours to drive from Dublin to Waterford.
-Therefore, if you want to do this itinerary on a day trip to Waterford from Dublin, plan to get an early start.
+Before we begin, you should know that it takes about two hours to drive from Dublin to Waterford.
+Therefore, if you only want to do a day trip to Waterford from Dublin, plan to get an early start.

 9:00 – Waterford Crystal factory and showroom

-Glass making is a fine art, and the world-famous House of Waterford Crystal ranks as one of the best things to do in the city.
-Because the Visitor Center opens earlier than anything else in the Triangle, it makes sense to begin your day there.
+Glassmaking is a fine art, and the world-famous House of Waterford Crystal ranks as one of the best things to do in the city.
+Because the visitor center opens earlier than anything else in the Triangle, it makes sense to begin your day here.

 The Waterford Crystal Visitor Center offers a one-hour tour of their factory, where you can watch the finest glass craftsmen create “prestige pieces” for special-order customers.
-Many of these beautiful pieces are on display in their showroom, so you can see them even if you choose not to take the tour.
+You can see many of these lovely pieces in their showroom, even if you don't take the tour.

 Conveniently, it's only steps from the Viking Triangle, making it easy to include in a one day Waterford itinerary.